Skip to main content

 3.4 Hand Protection

-Most accidents involving hands and arms can be classified under four main hazard categories: chemicals, abrasions, cuts, and heat/cold.
-Gloves must be worn whenever significant potential hazards from chemicals, cuts, lacerations, abrasions, punctures, burns, biologicals, or harmful temperature extremes are present.
-The proper use of hand protection can help protect from potential chemical and physical hazards.
-Gloves must be worn when using chemicals that are easily absorbed through the skin and/or particularly hazardous substances (such as “select carcinogens”, reproductive toxins, and substances with a high degree of acute toxicity).
+The proper selection and use of hand protection can reduce exposure to both chemical and physical hazards.
+Gloves must be worn when working with materials that are readily absorbed through the skin and/or particularly hazardous substances (such as select carcinogens, reproductive toxins, and substances with a high degree of acute toxicity).

-All glove materials are eventually permeated by chemicals; however, they can be used safely for limited time periods if specific use and other characteristics (i.e., thickness, permeation rate, and time) are known.
-EHS can provide assistance with determining the resistance to chemicals of common glove materials and determining the specific type of glove material that should be worn for use with a particular chemical.
+All glove materials are eventually permeated or degraded by chemicals; however, they can be used safely for limited periods when their performance characteristics (e.g., thickness, permeation rate, and breakthrough time) are understood.
+EHS can provide assistance in selecting appropriate glove materials for specific applications.

 Page